To ensure compliance with the University’s disclosure obligations under federal securities laws.

 In order to ensure compliance with the University’s disclosure obligations under federal securities laws and to provide such certification for future Bonds, the University hereby adopts these policies and procedures for reviewing and updating the University Appendices (collectively, the “Disclosure Policy”).
 The Chancellor or their designee may, from time to time, as may be necessary, review the Disclosure Policy and provide updates.
 By adopting this Disclosure Policy and by requiring staff to adhere to this Disclosure Policy, the procedures used to comply with the University’s disclosure obligations under federal securities law and to provide a reasonable basis for the certification described above are hereby formalized.

 - Office of Business and Financial Planning.
-The Chief Financial Officer ("CFO") oversees the financial operations of the University and is charged with approving the University Appendices that are prepared by the Financial Analysis & Reporting Office.
+The Chief Financial Officer ("CFO") oversees the financial operations of the University and is charged with approving the University Appendices that are prepared by the Controller's Office.

 - Primary Offices.
-In order to ensure compliance with the Disclosure Policy, each of the following offices within the University shall be requested to identify one primary person (each a “Primary”) to collect, review and coordinate information for the University Appendices: (i) Financial Analysis & Reporting Office for the Lawrence Campus and the Controller’s Office for the Medical Center, (ii) Budget Offices for the Lawrence campus and the Medical Center (“Budget”), (iii) Office of Enrollment Management, (iv) Office of the Provost, (v) Office of the Executive Vice Chancellor, (vi) Office of the General Counsel (“OGC”), (vii) Office of Analytics and Institutional Research, (viii) Vice Chancellor for Research at the Lawrence campus and the Medical Center, and (ix) Vice Chancellor for Public Affairs.
+In order to ensure compliance with the Disclosure Policy, each of the following offices within the University shall be requested to identify one primary person (each a “Primary”) to collect, review and coordinate information for the University Appendices: (i) Controller's Office for the Lawrence Campus and the Medical Center, (ii) Budget Offices for the Lawrence campus and the Medical Center (“Budget”), (iii) Office of Enrollment Management, (iv) Office of the Provost, (v) Office of the Executive Vice Chancellor, (vi) Office of the General Counsel (“OGC”), (vii) Office of Analytics and Institutional Research, (viii) Vice Chancellor for Research at the Lawrence campus and the Medical Center, and (ix) Vice Chancellor for Public Affairs.

 - Coordination with Related Entities.
 To further facilitate compliance with the procedures set forth in this Disclosure Policy, the CFO will collect, review, and coordinate information regarding certain entities related to the University for inclusion in the University Appendices from each of the following related entities: Kansas University Endowment Association, Kansas Athletics, Inc., University of Kansas Center for Research, Inc., University of Kansas Medical Center Research Institute, Inc., and KU Campus Development Corporation (each a “Related Entity”).
 If a related entity is the obligor, the Corporation’s Chief Financial Officer is charged with approving the Corporation’s Appendices in connection with the issuance and annual continuing disclosure filings.